hh-5/AI-CTF-DEFCON31/passphrase/readme.txt

 For passphrase, I omitted the approaches that did not yield useful results.

 The process used here was to generate a set of short markovified sentences and evaluate them.
-The seeds are in seed_sentences.txt and results are in sentiment_data.db.
+The seeds are in seed_sentences.txt and the results are in sentiment_data.db.

 The best-scoring sentence from the db was used to get the flag by varying the initial part of the sentence + adding a noun from nouns.txt.